ErinSchultz/BAIS-3250-Final-Project/Data/README.md

 Data folder contains our scraped data, or data from Kaggle, as well as our integrated data, all saved as CSV files.

+NEED TO ADD

+- Data portion of our report
+- Visuals from each question as their own files